Grooming the Pembroke Welsh Corgi

 COAT

 The Pembroke Welsh Corgi has a dense double coat with a short to medium-length outer coat and a thick undercoat.
 The coat should feel resilient and protective, not fluffy or overly soft.
+It is prone to undercoat compaction if not brushed, seasonal shedding can be intense, and the coat can get greasy or flat if over-conditioned.
+The goal is a clean, balanced coat that sheds normally and lies correctly without buildup.

 CHARACTER

 Pembroke Welsh Corgis are smart, bold, and highly responsive.
 They are active dogs in a compact body and tend to pick up dirt easily due to their low-to-ground build.
+Consistent grooming supports comfort, reduces shedding in the home, and helps prevent skin irritation caused by trapped undercoat and debris.

 Problem Solution

-Heavy shedding and undercoat blowing Increase brushing frequency and keep a consistent bathing schedule
+Heavy shedding and undercoat blowing Increase brushing frequency and keep a consistent bathing schedule.

-Coat feels greasy or waxy Use a cleansing shampoo periodically and rinse thoroughly
+Coat feels greasy or waxy Use a cleansing shampoo periodically and rinse thoroughly.

-Dry skin or dandruff flakes Use a moisturizing shampoo and avoid over-bathing
+Dry skin or dandruff flakes Use a moisturizing shampoo and avoid over-bathing.

-Flat coat with no lift Avoid over-conditioning and focus on proper drying
+Flat coat with no lift Avoid over-conditioning and focus on proper drying.

-If the coat feels oily shortly after bathing, it’s usually a shampoo selection or rinsing issue rather than a need to bathe more often.
+Most Pembroke Welsh Corgis do best on a 3–6 week bathing schedule, adjusted for lifestyle and shedding season: active dogs or heavy shedders typically every 3–4 weeks, lower activity dogs every 4–6 weeks.
+If the coat feels oily shortly after bathing, it's usually a shampoo selection or rinsing issue rather than a need to bathe more often.

 Drying is where double coats are won or lost.
 Towel dry first, then use forced-air drying to separate the coat and fully dry the undercoat.
 Incomplete drying can leave the coat flat and contribute to odor or skin irritation.